peterjc/thapbi-pict/docs/worked_example.rst

 separately (122 pairs, a little over 200MB in total).

 The first step of a typical THAPBI PICT workflow is to transform the paired FASTQ files into much smaller FASTA files.
-We provide those FASTA files as a compressed file with the THAPBI PICT source code, so they can be used to follow the rest of a typical analysis.
+We provide those FASTA files compressed with the THAPBI PICT source code, so they can be used to follow the rest of a typical analysis.
 We also provide metadata for the samples for use in the reports.

 Setup
 -----